 A path profile refers to a straight line cross-section of two points on the earth’s surface.
 This can be used in obtaining the clearance characteristics of two points.
 From secondary school geography, for those who can remember, this was obtained by drawing a straight line between two points on a topographical map (scale of 1:50000 for example), obtaining the altitudes of all the points on the line then drawing an altitude versus distance graph.
 Joining the points on the graph smoothly gives you the path profile required for your point to point connection.

-where d_1 and d_2 are distances between the particular point on the path and the each end on the path in kilometers.
+where and are distances between the particular point on the path and the each end on the path in kilometers.

 After this we obtain the radius of the first Fresnel Zone which to put in technically is the locus of all points surrounding a radio beam from which reflected rays would have a path length one half-wavelength greater than the direct ray but may be simply understood as the region where a direct line of sight is achieved with the strongest signal link.
 The first Fresnel zone may be calculated as follows:

-where where d_1 and d_2 are the distances to each end of the path in kilometers, and F is the frequency in gigahertz.
+where where and are the distances to each end of the path in kilometers, and F is the frequency in gigahertz.

 Alternatively…